-where $\psi_C:\operatorname{Gal}(\bar{k}/k)\to\{\pm 1\}$ is the quadratic character associated to the extension $k(\sqrt{C})/k$.
-We see that elements of the form \eqref{eq:galoisrep2} cannot be conjugate to \eqref{eq:galoisrep}, unless $[C]=[1]$.
-This proves our claim.
-Finally, by \cite[Corollaire]{Merel}, there exists a constant $B=B(k)$ such that for any elliptic curve $\mathfrak{E}$ defined over $k$, any point in $\mathfrak{E}(k)_{\operatorname{tor}}$ has order $<B$.
-We have therefore proven: there are only finitely classes $[C]\in k^*/k^{*2}$ such that $E^C$ has a torsion point over $k$ of order $>2$.
+Finally, by \cite[Corollaire]{Merel}, there exists a constant $B=B(k)$ such that for every elliptic curve $\mathfrak{E}$ defined over $k$, every point in $\mathfrak{E}(k)_{\operatorname{tor}}$ has order $<B$.
+We have therefore proved that there are at most finitely many classes $[C]\in k^*/k^{*2}$ such that $E^C$ has a non-zero torsion point over $k$ of order $>2$.
+Therefore the collection of all possible $u$-coordinates of points of order $>2$ in $E^C(k)_{\operatorname{tor}}$ for all $[C]\in k^*/k^{*2}$ is finite.
 This finishes the proof. \end{proof} We now deduce the following, which may be seen as a quantitative version of \cite[Lemma 3.2]{Demeio}.
-Recall \eqref{eq:Uc} the open set $U_C\subset E_1^C\times E_2^C$. \begin{lemma} The union of the image of $U_C(k),[C]\in\kmodksq$ under $\pi_{E_1^C\times E_2^C}$ such that \eqref{eq:bothrankpos} does not hold is contained in a proper Zariski closed subset of $\Kum(E_1\times E_2)$. \end{lemma} \begin{proof} We first suppose that $\deg f=\deg g=3$.
-Then for such $[C]\in\kmodksq$ verifying the hypothesis of lemma, at least one of the groups $E_1^C(k),E_2^C(k)$ contains only torsion points by Lemma \ref{le:Zdense}.
-According to the choice of affine model $\CS$ expression of the morphism $\phi_C$ \eqref{eq:doublephi}, on applying Lemma \ref{le:Rohrlich} to both curves $E_1,E_2$, we conclude that there exists a Zariski closed subset $Z$ of $\mathcal{S}$ consisting of points $(X,Y,T)$ with finitely many possible choices of $X$-coordinates or $T$-coordinates, so that
+Recall \eqref{eq:Uc} the open set $U_C\subset E_1^C\times E_2^C$. \begin{lemma} The union is contained in a proper Zariski closed subset of $\Kum(E_1\times E_2)$. \end{lemma} \begin{proof} We first suppose that $\deg f=\deg g=3$.
+Then for any $[C]\in\kmodksq$ such that \eqref{eq:bothrankpos} does not hold, at least one of the groups $E_1^C(k),E_2^C(k)$ contains only torsion points by Lemma \ref{le:Zdense}.
+According to the equation of affine model $\CS$ \eqref{eq:CSfamily} and the expression of the map $\phi_C$ \eqref{eq:doublephi}, on applying Lemma \ref{le:Rohrlich} to both curves $E_1,E_2$, we conclude that there exists a Zariski closed subset $Z$ of $\mathcal{S}$ consisting of points $(X,Y,T)\in\CS(k)$ with finitely many possible choices of $X$-coordinates or $T$-coordinates, so that

 the right-hand-side being a proper closed subset of $\CS$.